Cuomo bans armed teachers in schools

 ALBANY — Gov. Andrew Cuomo signed legislation Wednesday prohibiting most school officials from carrying weapons on school grounds.

-The law makes an exception for armed law-enforcement officers, security guards and school resource officers, also known as SROs.
+The law makes an exception for armed law enforcement officers, security guards and school resource officers, known as SROs.

-The new law is in contrast to the position President Donald Trump has taken on the issue, in which he has promoted the idea of arming teachers and other school officials in an effort to deter gun violence.
+The new law is in direct opposition to the stand President Donald Trump has taken on the issue, in which he has promoted the idea of arming teachers and other school officials in an effort to deter gun violence.
 Other states across the country have considered arming teachers.

 Cuomo said that is not the answer.